Boom Corp. raises $1.8M to make social games like Boom Slingers

 Besides Eloranta, the founders include Miikka Harjuntausta (creative lead), Samuli Häyrynen (tech lead), and Kiri Kälkäjä (art director).

 Eloranta has worked with brands such as Angry Birds as a producer, and has been active in Finnish games industry volunteering including serving as past lead coordinator of IGDA Finland.
-Harjuntausta was a designer at Frogman on Badland and worked on more than 35 game jam games.
+Harjuntausta was a level designer at Frogmind on Badland and worked on more than 35 game jam games.
 Häyrynen has more than 10 years of experience in game programming, and Kälkäjä worked at Rovio, Frogmind, and Anima Boutique, and also worked on more than 35 game jam games.

 “Our most cherished memories within games are the ones that go beyond the virtual realm to create valuable connections between people,” Eloranta said.
 “Our goal is to bring these experiences to the most accessible gaming platform – mobile.
 To do this we are striving for a workplace that nurtures creativity and gives strong independence to teams to create the best possible games.”